A tibble: 10 × 7

 If you find incorrect data types (e.g., dates stored as strings, numerical values stored as characters), this inspection identifies which variables need to be transformed.

-13.5 Identifying Missing Data
+16.6 Identifying Missing Values

 Missing data can affect your analysis so let’s check for missing values.